Calebsm3/nu-mis4300-capstone-Smith-2026/README.md

    * Advertising spend levels (low, medium, high) for each channel

 Advertising spend levels were created using quantile binning to categorize budgets into three equal groups.
 This allows the analysis to examine how different spending tiers impact sales performance

+## Exploratory Analysis

+Scatter plots showed:

+* TV advertising has the strongest relationship with sales

+* Radio has a moderate relationship

+* Newspaper has the weakest relationship

 ## Analysis and comparison

+Progress Update

+* Added Decision Tree and Random Forest models
+* Performed model comparison using R² and MAE
+* Identified Random Forest as the best-performing model
+* Improved overall model accuracy and insights

 for this section, I first made a comparison for all 3 advirtising columns and compared them to sales.
 I then went and made three models to see which one is the most accurate and which one has the least amount of mistakes. the three models I used where: